 Frankfurt am Main Delayed Flight Compensation

-According to Regulation (EC) 261/2004 air passenger rights, passengers are entitled to Schiphol airport compensation of up to €600 for delayed, cancelled or overbooked flights.
+According to Regulation EC 261/2004, air passengers at Frankfurt am Main Airport may be entitled to compensation of up to €600 for delayed, cancelled, or overbooked flights.
+Check your flight and claim your compensation today.

 How to check flight status and delay information at Frankfurt Airport